|

 When he opened his eyes again, it was just in time to see Doctor

 Ross's feet disappear from view.
-The python closed her jaws slightly over
+The python closed her jaws slightly

 the sneakers, but not completely.
-First she did a few more wriggles of
+First she did a few more wriggles

 her jaws, trying to reattach the dislocations.
 After a bit though, she

-was able to close her maw again, dispatching the rest of the doctor to
+was able to close her maw again, dispatching the rest of the doctor

 her esophagus, and almost certainly later, digestive tract.